UmutAlihan/course-fastapi-1-udemy/README.md

 Repo for learning fullstack webapp development by developing along with [Udemy Course](https://www.udemy.com/course/fastapi-course/) instructor.

-- User FastAPI, SQLAlchemy, Bootstrap and Jinja2 as techstack
+- Used FastAPI, SQLAlchemy, Bootstrap and Jinja2 templates as techstack
 - and gitpod as cloud IDE